 Dr Ainsworth then took us on a whirlwind tour of open science.
 From why you should do it, why your worst collaborator is yourself in 6 months time (hint: your past self doesn’t reply to emails), and some great re-mix and re-use of materials from colleagues open science talks.

-To close off the day we had three scientists with sociological backgrounds lead discussion groups about cultural and contextual considerations for moving forwards with Data Science for Experimental Design.
+To close off the day three scientists with sociological backgrounds lead discussion groups about cultural and contextual considerations for moving forwards with Data Science for Experimental Design.
 For me two themes resonated loud and often in these sessions, in terms of what we as scientists should be doing to be effective, 1) we need to actively engage those with expertise in driving institutional change to help us in our efforts 2) we need to make sure we consider the effects of the changes we seek to drive in as many different contexts as possible.
 The latter point is especially important, what works to increase accessibility to science in one context may not work in another, and without taking these considerations into account we risk not only being ineffective but actively contributing to existing societal inequalities.
+These considerations might be technical e.g. considering low-bandwidth internet users when you share data, or not, e.g. using graphics to aid those who find large sections of text difficult to understand.
+This can often be extra work but remember also that the wider the audience you consider the wider the audience you have the potential to reach.